UVU-AI-Innovate/UTTA/examples/README.md

 - 👉 **OpenAI**: Best for production deployment, balanced control/convenience
 - 👉 **HuggingFace**: Best for complete control, data privacy, long-term usage

-> **Note on Dataset Sizes**: For educational purposes, these examples use very small datasets (5-20 examples).
+> **Note on Dataset Sizes**: For educational purposes, these examples use very small datasets (5-20 examples) marked with *.
 In real-world applications, you would typically need much larger datasets:
 > - **DSPy**: 10-50 examples for meaningful prompt optimization
 > - **OpenAI**: 50-100 examples minimum, hundreds recommended for production use
 > - **HuggingFace/LoRA**: 100-1000+ examples depending on task complexity